 - Pacific Parade (corner of Duringan Street)

 Patrolled by lifeguards between 8am and 5pm, every day between November and April

 Make sure you swim in the patrolled area between the red and yellow flags.

-Currumbin Alley is one of the most exciting, fun surf breaks on the Gold Coast and it's a great place to learn to surf or improve on your surfing.
+Currumbin Alley is one of the most exciting surf breaks on the Gold Coast and it's a great place to learn to surf or improve on your surfing.
 The Alley offers several take-off zones for surfers of different experience levels.
 Surfers should always assess conditions.
 If in doubt, don't paddle out.

 The initial breaking point is at Currumbin Rock or 'Behind the Rock'.
 This take-off point is usually steeper and creates a more intense ride than further down the line.
 The next section, The Alley, is most consistent and particularly popular with longboarders.
 North of the entrance to Currumbin Creek is known as Lacey’s and can be semi-attached or completely detached from the bar formation at The Alley.
 During large southeast swells and in ideal conditions, waves can be surfed along all three sections of the point break.
 For more information about this surf break, check out our Surfing page.

 To view the facilities available at this beach including accessibility features, use our interactive map.